+Every workplace is an ecosystem with a network of different working parts.
 Unlike machines, these functional parts are organic.
 Being organic means that their performance depends on certain factors.

 So, you need to formulate a strategy for effectively managing your workers and boosting productivity.

+Thankfully, employee incentive programs can change the workplace tangent and bring the best out of people.
 This article covers 14 different employee incentive programs and ideas.
 Use them well, and your organization will soar with all its working parts.

-INFOGRAPHIC: Employee Incentive
+14 Employee Incentive Ideas

-1. Recognize and Appreciate Good Work
+1. Recognize and appreciate good work

 According to a Harvard Business Review study, appreciation letters positively impacted social workers’ motivation and well-being.
 Also, make it a point to recognize the performance publicly.
 Social media is a good platform for this.
 Posting how well an employee is doing their work on LinkedIn, for example, will energize them to do even better.

-2. Give Bonuses
+2. Give bonuses

 A Payscale survey reported that 65% of employees prefer receiving bonuses for their performance.
 Indeed, such an incentive works like magic.

-The effects of a bonus are immediate because monetary incentives have a way of spurring actions.
+The effects of a bonus are immediate because monetary employee incentives have a way of spurring actions.
 You could even call it the best instrument for recognizing excellent employees and getting them to do better.

-Many studies differentiate between bonuses and other kinds of incentives.
+Many studies differentiate between bonuses and other kinds of employee incentives.
 Some recommend big bonuses rather than small bonuses, or vice versa.
 However, there is likely no credible study that recommends doing away with them altogether.

 Nevertheless, there is a correct way to use bonuses to motivate your employees.
 The method that will work for you depends on your organization.
 What you do, how you do it, and what your employees think about your plans also matter.
 This is another reason to know your workforce better.
 It is also enough motivation to educate them on the objectives and value structure of the organization.